-WARNING: Interfacing MSCs
+WARNING ...
+Interfacing MSCs

-NEVER wire an intermediate device(s) (for example, PLC, PES, PC) between the Safety Module outputs and the Master Stop Control Element it switches in such a manner that in the event of a failure there is a loss of the safety stop command, OR in such a manner that the safety function can be suspended, overridden, or defeated, unless accomplished with the same or greater degree of safety.

-Whenever forced-guided, mechanically linked relays are added as intermediate switching devices, a normally closed (N.C.) forced-guided monitor contact from each relay must be added to the series feedback loop between Safety Module terminals S31 and S32.
+NEVER wire any intermediate device(s) (e.g., PLC, PES, PC), between the Safety Module outputs and the master stop control element (MSC) it switches, in such a manner that in the event of a failure there is the loss of the safety stop command, OR in such a manner that the safety function can be suspended, overridden, or defeated, unless accomplished with the same or greater degree of safety.
+Whenever forced-guided, mechanically linked relays are added as intermediate switching devices, a normally closed forced-guided monitor contact from each relay must be added to the series feedback loop between Safety Module terminals S31 and S32.

-WARNING: Wiring of Arc Suppressors
+MARNING . . .
+Wiring of Arc Suppressors

-If arc suppressors are used, they MUST be installed as shown across the actuator coil of the stop control elements (MSCs or MPCEs).
-NEVER install suppressors directly across the output contacts of the Safety Device or Module.
+If arc suppressors are used, they MUST be installed as shown across the actuator coil of the master stop control elements (MSC1 to MSC3).
+NEVER install suppressors directly across the output contacts of the Safety Module.
 It is possible for suppressors to fail as a short circuit.
-If installed directly across the output contacts, a short-circuited suppressor will create an unsafe condition which could result in serious injury or death.
+If installed directly across the output contacts of the Safety Module, a short-circuited suppressor will create an unsafe condition which could result in serious injury or death.